solid-contrib/specification-tests/README.md

 versions.
 * These commands are additive - the key-value pair(s) are added to the request.
 * The key is not in quotes in the single key-value variants.
+* Karate tries to help by working out the default `Content-Type` from the request body however, this presents a problem if you need to test requests without the header.
+The `send` method of [SolidClient](#solidclient) provides a solution.

 If you want to set up some headers to be used across multiple requests, you can use the following command:
 ```gherkin